jordandgold/url-shortener/README.md

 # URL Shortener

-This is a simple application that will shorten a URL and then retrieve the original URL when you input the shortened version.
+This is a simple application with two main functiona.
+The shorten functionality will shorten any user-provided URL.
+The lengthen functionality will retrieve the original URL when you input the shortened version.

 ## Getting Started

-There are two main directories in this repository: the `client` code and the `server` code.
+There are two main directories in this repository: the `/client` code and the `/server` code.
 You will need to start both to run the application on your local machine.

 ### Client

-The client is a simple react typescript application.
-This was quickly generated using the `create-react-app` scripts.
+The client is a simple React & Typescript application.
+This was quickly generated using the `create-react-app` script, and then modified from there.

 To get started, we first need to install all dependencies from the `/client` directory:

 ```
+cd /client
 npm install
 ```